sorcio/wotto/examples/c/README.md

 * Compile for a native platform using `wotto.c` as stub.
 Check the included example for a preliminary form of this.

-* Design a test interface and use rustico-cli to run wasm tests.
+* Design a test interface and use wotto-cli to run wasm tests.
 Still in idea stage.

 * Same as above, but use the web platform to provide richer interaction.
 Again,